KeineSecrets/UUIDFetcher/README.md

 <li>[The GSON library](https://github.com/google/gson)</li>
 <li>[The JSON library](https://github.com/stleary/JSON-java)</li>

-## You may use it for any purpose and you may improve the code
-## by forking, editing, push requesting
+## You may use it for any purpose and you may improve the code<br>by forking, editing, push requesting